+In Exception: stated that the exceptions of Defendant I, Defendant II, Defendant III, and Co-Defendant IV were unacceptable In the leading case: 1.
+Declare the claim of the plaintiffs unacceptable; 2.
+Ordered the plaintiffs to pay the costs incurred in this case in the amount of Rp.
+4,525,000 (four million five hundred and twenty-five rupiahs).
 Legal protection is of great importance and should be provided to legal subjects as an instrument of prevention and coercion, both in written and verbal form.
 Several types of legal protection can be provided, including regulations that provide protection and measures that protect consumers.
-All these goals seek to avoid customer complaints, conflicts and subsequent losses.
+All these goals seek to avoid customer complaints, conflicts, and subsequent losses.

 Efforts to maintain the dignity and dignity of customers must be supported by increasing awareness, knowledge, concern, independence, and the ability of consumers to defend themselves, as well as fostering an attitude of responsibility among corporate actors.
-In Indonesia, the legal basis for a consumer protection application is:

-- 1. According to the Consumer Protection Law Number 8 of 1999 concerning Consumer Protection of the Republic of Indonesia, consumer rights include the right to comfort, security, and safety in consuming goods and /or services, as well as the right to obtain these goods and/or services in accordance with the exchange rate and the conditions and guarantees promised; the right to be treated or served correctly and honestly and without discrimination; the right to receive goods. - 2.
-Law No. 5 of 1999 concerning the Prohibition of Monopoly Practices and Unfair Business Competition, namely concerning: - a.
-Monopoly controls the production and/or marketing of commodities and/or the use of certain services by one or more commercial actors. - b.
-The practice of monopoly is the centralization of economic power by one or more business actors, which results in the control of the production and/or marketing of certain products and/or services, thus causing unfair business competition and potentially harming the public interest. - c.
-The centralization of monopoly power is the actual control of the market by one or more commercial players, which allows them to decide the price of products and/or services.
+In Indonesia, the legal basis for a consumer protection application is 1) According to the Consumer Protection Law Number 8 of 1999 concerning Consumer Protection of the Republic of Indonesia, consumer rights include the right to comfort, security, and safety in consuming goods and/or services, as well as the right to obtain these goods and/or services by the exchange rate and the conditions and guarantees promised; the right to be treated or served correctly and honestly and without discrimination; the right to receive compensation; and the right to return defective goods.
+2) Law No. 5 of 1999 concerning the Prohibition of Monopoly Practices and Unfair Business Competition, namely concerning: a) Monopoly controls the production and/or marketing of commodities and/or the use of specific services by one or more commercial actors; b) The practice of monopoly is the centralization of economic power by one or more business actors, which results in the control of the production and/or marketing of certain products and/ or services, thus causing unfair business competition and potentially harming the public interest; c) The centralization of monopoly power is the actual control of the market by one or more commercial players, which allows them to decide the price of products and/or services.
+3) PP No.58 of 2001 concerning Guidance on Supervision and Implementation of Consumer Protection; 4) Circular letter of the Director General of Domestic